isomerpages/moe-punggolviewpri/_ez-links/SLS & MIMS.md

 <td rowspan="1" colspan="1">
 <p><strong><u>Password Reset</u></strong>
 </p>
-<p>1) Get the student MIMS Admin to reset for you.
-E-mail will be sent within
+<p>1) Get the student MIMS Admin to reset for you via the form below.
+E-mail
-1-2 working days.
+reply will be sent to you within 1-2 working days.
 Check your spam folder.</p>
 <p></p>
 <p>2) Do a self reset via the self service reset portal in the MIMS portal.</p>
 </td>